 As is standard practice for global telecommunications companies, VEON, via certain non-U.S. subsidiaries, has wholesale roaming and interconnect arrangements with mobile and fixed line operators located in the majority of countries throughout the world, including Iran.
 These agreements allow VEON's customers to make and receive calls internationally, including when on other networks.
 In addition, a selection of VEON's non-U.S. subsidiaries also provide telecommunications services to embassies of Iran located in some of the countries in which VEON operates.
-VEON intends to continue these agreements.
+VEON intends to continue these agreements, all which comply with applicable U.S. sanctions laws and available general licenses authorizing the receipt and transmission of telecommunications involving Iran.

 VEON's non-U.S. subsidiaries have roaming agreements with the following GSM mobile network operators in Iran which may be owned, controlled or otherwise affiliated with the government of Iran: Telecommunications Company of Iran ("TCI"), MTN Irancell, Taliya Mobile and RighTel.
-During 2019, our gross revenue received from roaming arrangements with TCI, MTN Irancell and RighTel was approximately US\$95,443, US\$24,330 and US\$2,091 respectively.
-We recorded an approximate net profit from roaming arrangements with TCI of US\$38,335, and approximate net losses with MTN Irancell and RighTel of US\$55,141 and US\$145,344, respectively.
-During 2019, we received no gross revenue from roaming arrangements with Taliya Mobile with no net profits.
+During 2020, our gross revenue received from roaming arrangements with TCI, MTN Irancell and RighTel was approximately US\$11,835, US\$13,500 and US\$80 respectively.
+We recorded an approximate net profit from roaming arrangements with TCI and MTN Irancell of US\$11,559 and US\$11,728, respectively, and approximate net losses with RighTel of US\$6,852.
+During 2020, we received no gross revenue from roaming arrangements with Taliya Mobile with no net profits.

 VEON's Armenian subsidiary, VEON Armenia, began an agreement with TCI for the provision of voice services in 2003.
-During 2019, VEON Armenia recorded an approximate gross revenue from these activities of US\$99,469 with net profits of US\$75,553.
+Also in 2003, VEON Armenia began providing mobile and fixed-line telecommunications services to the Embassy of Iran in Yerevan.
+The approximate gross revenue and net profits for these services in 2020 was US\$9,094 and US\$8,559, respectively.
+In October 2020, VEON divested VEON Armenia to an Armenia telecommunications company, and therefore will not be continuing these activities.

 VEON's Russian subsidiary, PJSC VimpelCom, began providing mobile services to Iran Air in 2019.
-During 2019, the approximate gross revenue and net profits for these services was US\$452.
-VEON may discontinue this activity in compliance with applicable law.
+During 2020, the approximate gross revenue for these services was US\$561.
+VEON has discontinued this business in October 2020.

 VEON's non-U.S. subsidiaries have the following agreements with Iranian embassies.
-During 2003, VEON Armenia began providing mobile and fixed-line telecommunications services to the Embassy of Iran in Yerevan.
-The approximate gross revenue and net profits for these services in 2019 was US\$15,000.
-During 2001, our Russian subsidiary, PJSC VimpelCom, began providing telecommunications services, including mobile and fixed-line services, to the Embassy of Iran in Moscow.
-The approximate gross revenue and net profits for these services in 2019 was US\$20,127 and US\$19,035, respectively.
+During 2001, PJSC VimpelCom, began providing telecommunications services, including mobile and fixed-line services, to the Embassy of Iran in Moscow.
+The approximate gross revenue for these services in 2020 was US\$19,177.
 During 2013, our Pakistan subsidiary, Jazz, began providing mobile telecommunications services to the Embassy of Iran in Islamabad.
-The approximate gross revenue and net profits for these services in 2019 was US\$4,272.
+The approximate net profits for these services in 2020 was US\$2,989.
 During 2004, our Kyrgyzstan subsidiary, Sky Mobile LLC, began providing mobile telecommunications services to the Embassy of Iran in Bishkek.
-The approximate gross revenue and net profits for these services in 2019 was US\$499 and US\$354, respectively.
+The approximate gross revenue and net profits for these services in 2020 was US\$443 and US\$379, respectively.
 During 2009, our Algerian subsidiary, OTA, and subsequently its wholly owned subsidiary, Optimum, began providing mobile telecommunications services to the Embassy of Iran in Algiers.
-The approximate gross revenue and net profits for these services in 2019 was US\$479.
+The approximate gross revenue and net profits for these services in 2020 was US\$676 and US\$548, respectively.
 During 2007, our Bangladesh subsidiary, Banglalink, began providing telecommunications services to the Embassy of Iran in Dhaka.
-The approximate gross revenue and net profits for these services in 2019 was US\$6.
+The approximate and net profits for these services in 2020 was US\$140.
 During 2018, our Uzbekistan subsidiary, Buzton, began providing telecommunications services to the Embassy of Iran in Tashkent.
-The approximate gross revenue for these services was US\$222 with net profits of US\$45.
+Buzton discontinued this activity in December 2020.
+The approximate gross revenue for these services was US\$588 with net profits of US\$513.